Cherry-CIC/MVP/SECURITY.md

 ## Disclosure and response process

 cherry is a volunteer-led, non-profit project.
-We cannot guarantee strict service-level agreements but we commit to the following targets:
+We cannot currently guarantee strict service-level agreements but we commit to the following targets:

 - **Initial acknowledgement**: within 5 business days of receiving your report
 - **Initial triage** (confirm severity and scope): within 10 business days